epfl-ada/ada-2022-project-souvladaki/README.md

 ## Proposed Timeline
 * Step 1.
-Enrich our initial analysis with more insights (using Pandas, Matplotlib, Numpy and NetworkX)
+Enrich our initial analysis with more insights (using Pandas, Matplotlib, Numpy, BeatifulSoup and NetworkX)
-    * Proposed deadline:
+    * Proposed deadline: Milestone P2 deadline, 18/11/2022
 * Step 2.
-Create a family of functions to be able to get the positions of the links in the article (using Pandas and BeatifulSoup).
+Create a family of functions to be able to get the positions of the links in the article (using Pandas and BeatifulSoup) and start making initial steps towards this direction.
     * Proposed deadline:
 * Step 3.
     * Proposed deadline:
 * Step 4.
 Explore the literature in order to compare the results of our analysis to other research outcomes in this direction.
     * Proposed deadline:
 * Step 5.
 Gather our research results, filter the most interesting and start preparing the presentation-report-datastory.
-    * Proposed deadline:
+    * Proposed deadline: Milestone P3 deadline, 23/12/2022.

 ## Internal Milestones